BanhmiDev/admob_consent/README.md

 <string>YOUR-APP-ID</string>
 ```

+### 3.1 iOS ATT Dialog
 If you intend to use this SDK for Apple's new ATT requirement (iOS 14+), add the following to `Info.plist`.
+If you have the IDFA message enabled in Funding Choices, the ATT dialog will appear automatically after it within your app.
 More information [here](https://support.google.com/fundingchoices/answer/9995402).

 ```xml
 <key>NSUserTrackingUsageDescription</key>
 <string>This identifier will be used to deliver personalized ads to you.</string>
 ```

+Next, you'll need to link the `AppTrackingTransparency` framework by going to your application's target in Xcode and clicking the plus icon on `Frameworks, Libraries and Embedded Content` tab.
+See Google's guide [here](https://developers.google.com/admob/ump/ios/quick-start#app_tracking_transparency).

 ### Example